DIY Doorstep Photography

 Step 2 - Framing up your doorstep photo

-Frame up your doorstep photograph in the screen.
+Frame up your doorstep photo in the screen.
 Most phones have guides to help you line up your images.
 You want to make sure that all your vertical and horizontal lines are straight.
 From the image on the left you can see that the guide lines do not match up with the door.
 The image on the right they do match up and everything appears straight.

 Two front doorstep views; one cluttered, the other tidy with a plant.
 Perfect example of doorstep photography in East Kilbride.